Kalna, India: Attractions

 A major attraction is the Nava Kailash or 108 Shiv Mandirs.
 Built-in 1809, the temples were constructed in two circles.
 One consists of 74 temples, whilst the other has 34.
 The former has white marble and black stone shiva lingas, whilst the latter comprises white marble shivling.
 Due to its ingenious planning, all of the shiva lingas can be seen from the center of the temple complex.

 The Krishna Chandra Mandir (1751–1752), with its 25 steeples, depicts several scenes from the epics upon its terracotta walls.
 Doors remain closed from 1 p.m. until 4 p.m.
 Also worthy of note are Lalji Mandir (1739) with 25 steeples, and Pratapeshvara Mandir (1849) of the Rekha style; this temple has magnificent terracotta designs.

 Maijir Bari was established in 1752 and has the Shyamchand Radharani Mondir.
 It has preserved a tradition of nearly 300 years and, even today, festivals such as Dol Purnima, Rath yatra, Jhulan Purnima, Annakot, and Rash are celebrated every year involving the people of the region, irrespective of caste, creed, or religion.

-Projapoti Bari is also quite well known and is featured in Kalna cruise port lines as a historical destination.
+Projapoti Bari is also quite well known.
 This landmark house has a huge butterfly emblem atop.
 Hemanta Banerjee, who inherited the house from his father, also owned Sur-O-Sathi.
 Apurba Banerjee, brother of Hemanta Banerjee, started Kali puja in 1947.

 Gopalbari Mandir consisting of 25 steeples signifies a perfect sculpture.
 On the walls of these Temples, many Terracotta warriors are ornamented.
 There is an image of copulation engraved here.
 A hall adjacent to the Temple for devotional dancing and musical performances was erected.
 It is an indication of traditional sculpture, located in Bhaduri Para.